ludwig-ai/ludwig/mkdocs/docs/api.md

 ```

-This function allows for loading pretrained models
+This function allows for loading pretrained models.

 __Inputs__